Caesarea (modern town): Sports

 Caesarea has the country's only full-sized golf course.
 The idea for the Caesarea Golf and Country Club originated after James de Rothschild was reminded by the dunes surrounding Caesarea of Scotland's sandy links golf courses.
 Upon his death, the James de Rothschild Foundation established the course.
 In 1958, a Golf Club Committee was established, and a course was built.
 American professional golfer Herman Barron, the first Jewish golfer to win a PGA Tour event, helped develop the course.
 It was officially opened in 1961 by Abba Eban.
 The Caesarea Golf Club has hosted international golf competitions every four years in the Maccabiah Games.
 The course was redesigned and rebuilt by golf course designer Pete Dye in 2007–2009.

+Voting patterns

+In the 2022 election, 66 percent of voters in Caesarea voted for the parties of the center-left coalition led by Yair Lapid, while 31 percent voted for the parties of the right-wing coalition led by Benjamin Netanyahu and 0.5 percent voted for the Arab parties.